 In South Korea, the global event to recognize and preserve the world 's common heritage will take place in 2026 in the southeastern city of Busan.
-This will be the first time the East Asian country has hosted the session since the committee was established in 1977.
+This will be the first time the East Asian country has hosted this session since the committee was established in 1977.
 Previous Asian host cities include Phuket, Thailand in 1994, Kyoto, Japan in 1998, Suzhou, China in 2004 and Phnom Penh, Cambodia in 2013.

-The 47th session of the UNESCO World Heritage Committee at UNESCO headquarters in Paris. |
+The 47th session of the UNESCO World Heritage Committee is being held at UNESCO headquarters in Paris. |

-The beauty of Busan city (Korea). |
+The beauty of Busan city (South Korea). |

 Source: https://baobacninhtv.vn/unesco-lua-chon-han-quoc-dang-cai-ky-hop-uy-ban-di-san-the-gioi-nam-2026-postid421992.bbg